Should You Build This Idea Yourself?

 Questions People Ask Before Choosing a Build Path.

-Is vibe-coding only useful for prototypes?
+Are AI coding tools only useful for prototypes?

 No. Some simple websites, tools, and internal workflows can be self-developed well.
 The risk rises when the product needs production reliability, private data handling, payment logic, integrations, custom AI workflows, or ongoing operational support.